Checklist for Evaluating Succession & Talent Planning Technology

-The topic of succession has gotten a lot of press recently.
+The topic of succession planning has gotten a lot of press recently.
 Perhaps it’s because of the massive disruption brought about by ‘the great resignation’ or it may have a something to do with the cutthroat (and rather dysfunctional) Roy family from the HBO Max series.
 Either way, it does shine a spotlight on the importance of having a clearly defined and communicated strategy for the development of talent within an organization.
 In a blog post earlier this year, my colleague provided tips for developing succession plans.
 This blog will focus on the technology enablers to bring your succession and talent plans to life.

 There are a few considerations when evaluating technology to enable your succession and talent planning processes.
 Ideally, you’ll want an integrated talent management solution that ties together all your programs such as performance management, goal setting, compensation reviews, employee development, and succession planning.
 Not only will it reduce errors, but it will also allow leaders to leverage consistent data throughout the process without having to toggle back and forth between disparate, disconnected systems.